progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	    git-svn-id: file:///tmp/test-svn/trunk@79 4c93b258-373f-11de-be05-5f7a86268029

-Widać również, że suma SHA która oryginalnie rozpoczynała się od `97031e5`, po commicie zaczyna się `938b1a5`.
-Jeżeli chcesz wypchnąć zmiany zarówno do serwera Git jak i Subversion, musisz najpierw wychnąć zmian (`dcommit`) do serwera Subversion, ponieważ ta akcja zmieni dane commitów.
+Widać również, że suma SHA która oryginalnie rozpoczynała się od `97031e5`, po commicie zaczyna się od `938b1a5`.
+Jeżeli chcesz wypchnąć zmiany zarówno do serwera Git jak i Subversion, musisz najpierw wykonać `dcommit` do serwera Subversion, ponieważ ta akcja zmieni dane commitów.

 <!-- Notice that the SHA checksum that originally started with `97031e5` when you committed now begins with `938b1a5`.
 If you want to push to both a Git server and a Subversion server, you have to push (`dcommit`) to the Subversion server first, because that action changes your commit data. -->